 Memory Loss?
 Low Energy?
 Cold hands, cold feet?
 Weight gain?
 Taking Synthroid?
 Levoxyl?
 Other Synthetic thyroid?
 All symptoms of low thyroid.

-Patients frequently tell us that they think they have a thyroid issue but their family doctor or endocrinologist said their thyroid was normal.
+Patients frequently tell us that they think they have a thyroid issue but their family provider or endocrinologist said their thyroid was normal.

-They are told this even though they tell their doctors that they have all or some of the symptoms of low thyroid:
+They are told this even though they tell their providers that they have all or some of the symptoms of low thyroid:

 - Cold hands and feet.

 - Poor memory.